 It’s a crispy cold late November day in Provence.
 Not the typical time to visit Provence you say?
 Wrong.
 Not for me, I love getting to the places in improper time, that’s when you see stuff no one sees!

 Fast forward.
-It’s a grilling hot day in the late July in Provence.
+It’s a grilling hot day in late July in Provence.
 Asphalt is melting and lavender is evaporating under the sun so that just passing the field make you feel you are in one of those L’Occitane shops.
-I start off around 8am with the same goal to go up Mt Ventoux.
+I start off around 8 am with the same goal to go up Mt Ventoux.

 The plan is to start from Sault, to go from the Eastern side to the top, then go down to Malaucène on the Western side, then back up to the top and again all the way down to the point of start, Sault.

-Ventoux starts to look like the one you have seen on the photos after Chalet Reynard, where the two roads converge, the one coming from Bédoine and the one from Sault.
-From that place you ride out of the forest and start seeing the famous moon-like landscape and astonishing views of Provence around you.
+Ventoux starts to look like the one you have seen in the photos after Chalet Reynard, where the two roads converge, the one coming from Bédoine and the one from Sault.
+From that place, you ride out of the forest and start seeing the famous moon-like landscape and astonishing views of Provence around you.

 Pale shuttered limestone, high black and yellow snow poles (road furniture) and the tower looming in few switchbacks ahead.
 That’s very much what you have come here for.
 It really feels gorgeous and you feel like you are touching the legend, especially if you have seen this many times on the Tour coverages.